danderstorm1/Epi_in_Serenity/README.md

 ---
 ## Usage

-Running an experiment involves two steps:
+Running an experiment involves three steps:

 1.  **Start the Muse LSL Stream:**
     Open a terminal, navigate to the project folder, and run the streaming script, to ensure the Muse 2 is connected.